-As the temperature starts to fall, taking small steps to protect your house now could lead to big savings when winter eventually arrives.
+With temperatures falling and lockdown looming, these small steps could lead to big savings when winter eventually arrives.

 The winter can be a big drain on your finances.

-Not only will you be using much more energy, but you're also far more likely to experience problems with your home and car.
+Not only will you be using much more energy (especially now that we're going back into lockdown), but you're also far more likely to experience problems with your home and car.

 Here's our comprehensive checklist to ensure you are prepared for when the colder, damper, darker days roll in.